 There are some extra attributes (that are hidden from the user), such as overridePrimaryVisibility, overrideOpaque etc. These are located at the bottom of the Extra Attributes in the Attribute Editor of the stand-in (see below).
 If you use the StandIn Overrides controls, MtoA will automatically update the appropriate check boxes under Extra Attributes.
 For example, to override Primary Visibility, you must also enable the extra attribute overridePrimaryVisibility.

 You can use proxy geometry to represent a stand-in using the Arnold Procedural Translator for a mesh.
 This feature uses the mesh's bounding box information from Maya.
 If the stand-in is clipped, you can disable Defer Procedural Load, or use the User Options to set the procedural min and max (for example: min -1 -1 -1 max 1 1 1).

 Polymesh procedural translator

-It is perfectly possible to export .ass stand-ins from MtoA and re-use them in SItoA or HtoA (and vice versa), as long as Arnold can find both MtoA and the SItoA/HtoA shaders.
-In order to do this you must ensure that the Arnold shader path environment variable ARNOLD_PLUGIN_PATH is set to pick up both sets of shaders.
+It is perfectly possible to export .ass stand-ins from MtoA and reuse them in SItoA or HtoA (and vice versa), as long as Arnold can find both MtoA and the SItoA/HtoA shaders.
+To do this, you must ensure that the Arnold shader path environment variable ARNOLD_PLUGIN_PATH is set to pick up both sets of shaders.

-116 million polygon Stanford .ply model rendered directly as a stand-in. .ply models can be downloaded here.
+116 million polygon Stanford .ply model rendered directly as a stand-in

 The Utility shader's Object mode does not work with stand-ins.
 This is a known limitation with MtoA.